 Food, notably banana peels and potatoes, is used in two of the oddest home treatments for mosquito bites.
 Some individuals swear by wiping a banana peel or a chopped potato on their bites, but there is no proof that this practice works.

-Scratching feels good at the moment, but it’s not going to assist you in the long run.
-Scratching bites can actually irritate the skin even more, leading to even greater irritation.
-Scratching over an extended period of time can break the skin, which can lead to infection.
+Scratching feels good at the moment, but it will not assist you in the long run.
+Scratching bites can irritate the skin, even more, leading to even greater irritation.
+Scratching over an extended period can break the skin, which can lead to infection.
 To avoid scratching, try to discover a solution that works for you.

-It is occasionally suggested that bites be soothed by taking a hot bath or shower.
+It is occasionally suggested that a hot bath or shower soothe bites.
 While this treatment may give short-term relief, it is unlikely to be effective in the long run.
 Heat, like scratching, can dry and irritate the skin, exacerbating the symptoms.

-Honey is used to treat a variety of ailments, but it isn’t always the best remedy.
-Manuka honey, for example, can help fight disease and illness, but there’s no proof that it can assist alleviate mosquito bites.
+Honey is used to treat various ailments, but it isn’t always the best remedy.
+Manuka honey, for example, can help fight disease and illness, but there’s no proof that it can assist in alleviating mosquito bites.

-A heated spoon, according to another old wives’ tale, should be pressed against the bite.
+According to another old wives’ tale, a heated spoon should be pressed against the bite.
 The theory is that the heat from the spoon will break down the proteins that cause the itching.
 Proteins, on the other hand, generally degrade at high temperatures.
 If you were to succeed in calming your bites in this manner, you would almost certainly finish up with a burn.

 - Never scratch bites as they have the potential to become contaminated.